HowardDai/EigvecGCN/README.md

 # EigvecGCN
-Repository with experiments using GCNs to predict Laplacian eigenvectors.
+Repository with initial experiments using GCNs to predict Laplacian eigenvectors.

 ## Environment setup